 We cannot predict the extent of government regulation that might result from future legislation or administrative action.
 Moreover, we anticipate that Congress, state legislatures and the private sector will continue to review and assess controls on health care spending.
 Any such proposed or actual changes could cause us or our collaborators to limit or eliminate spending on development projects and may otherwise impact us.
 We cannot predict the likelihood, nature or extent of adverse governmental regulation that might result from future legislative or administrative action, either in the U.S. or abroad.

 Additionally, in both domestic and foreign markets, sales of our proposed products will depend, in part, upon the availability of reimbursement from third-party payors, such as government health administration authorities, managed care providers, private health insurers and other organizations.
-Significant uncertainty often exists as to the reimbursement status of newly approved health care products and services.
+Significant uncertainty often exists as to the reimbursement status of newly approved health care products.
+In addition, third-party payors are increasingly challenging the price and cost-effectiveness of medical products and services.
 There can be no assurance that our proposed products will be considered cost-effective or that adequate third-party reimbursement will be available to enable us to maintain price levels sufficient to realize an appropriate return on our investment in product research and development.